UoW-CPC/rabbda-hive-etl-pipeline/README.md

 This is a step-by-step guide that includes all application phases:
  1. Data acquisition: Requesting the data from a Rest API.
  2. Data preparation: Pre-processing the data with Python.
+ 3. Data ingestion: upload the data to HDFS.
- 3. ETL pipeline: Executing Hive queries.
+ 4. ETL pipeline: Executing Hive queries.
- 4. Output data: Post-processing the data with Python.
+ 5. Output data: Downloading the data from HDFS and Post-processing the data with Python.
- 5. Further analysis:
+ 6. Further analysis:
     * Spark in memory data processing.
     * Complex research questions with Hive.
     * Data presentation with Tableau.